natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 ..
 Note::

-Eliminate advertising ID by Windows along with sending clipboard data to Windows’s servers along with other weird stuff.
+Eliminate advertising ID by Windows, along with sending clipboard data to Windows’s servers, along with other weird stuff.

 Chris Titus Tech's Windows Utility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~